 Use only Apple published interfaces

-Always check return values from all API calls and handle any exceptions which may occur as a side effect of an API call, to ensure graceful error recovery or graceful termination of the app.
+Check return values from all API calls and handle any exceptions that may occur as a side effect of an API call.
+This effort ensures a graceful error recovery or graceful termination of the app.
 While this is a common programming best practice, it is especially important for managed apps.

-Various APIs that you’d expect to always work will fail if the underlying functionality has been blocked due to Citrix Endpoint Management policies.
+Various APIs that you’d expect to work fail if the underlying functionality has been blocked due to Citrix Endpoint Management policies.
 Examples would include any of the capabilities described earlier:

 - Networking APIs fail as if there is no network available.